soiltechproject/fsm-docs/README.md

 ### AWC

+**Paper:** Predicting and Mapping the Soil Available Water Capacity of Australian Wheatbelt.

+*Padarian, J., B. Minasny, A. B. McBratney, and N. Dalgliesh.
+2014.
+“Predicting and Mapping the Soil Available Water Capacity of Australian Wheatbelt.”
+Geoderma Regional 2-3 (November): 110–18.*

+**Paper (non-journaled thesis):** Provision of soil water retention information for biophysical modelling: an example for Australia

+*Padarian, J. 2014.
+"Provision of soil water retention information for biophysical modelling: an example for Australia".
+Provision of soil information for biophysical modelling: 19-50.
+Faculty of Agriculture and Environment.
+The University of Sydney*

-**Paper:** Inverse meta-modelling to estimate soil available water capacity at high spatial resolution across a farm
+~**Paper:** Inverse meta-modelling to estimate soil available water capacity at high spatial resolution across a farm~

-*Florin, M. J., A. B. McBratney, B. M. Whelan, and B. Minasny.
+~*Florin, M. J., A. B. McBratney, B. M. Whelan, and B. Minasny.
 2011.
 “Inverse Meta-Modelling to Estimate Soil Available Water Capacity at High Spatial Resolution across a Farm.”
-Precision Agriculture 12 (3): 421–38.*
+Precision Agriculture 12 (3): 421–38.*~

 ### Splining